joseDuc/lab-java-intermediate-jpa/README.md

 ## Introduction

-We have just learned how to use JPQL and native SQL statements with Spring JPA to query a database as well as how to model object inheritance and  component objects with JPA so let's practice a bit more.
+We have just learned how to use JPQL and native SQL statements with Spring JPA to query a database as well as how to main.model object inheritance and  component objects with JPA so let's practice a bit more.

 <br>